 As reported at the time “A number of parochial voters, not far short of 200 met at the New Room on Wednesday, to hear some remarks and to have a discussion upon the Parish Councils Act.
 Mr W. Moore, as convener of the meeting, occupied the chair.
 Major Leeds read a pamphlet drawn up by a member of the Northamptonshire County Council, explaining the Act.
 Numerous questions were asked at the close of the reading, showing that the audience was interested and enthusiastic in the matter.
 A vote of thanks to Messrs**.
 Moore and Leeds brought to a close a very pleasant meeting.”

-The time and date of the parish council set by central government: “On Tuesday, December 4, not earlier than 6 pm in every parish containing more than 300 inhabitants, the first parish council meeting will be held.
+The time and date of the election for the first parish council was set by central government: “On Tuesday, December 4, not earlier than 6 pm in every parish containing more than 300 inhabitants, the first parish council meeting will be held.
 Candidates must be nominated in writing, they must not be bankrupt or convicted of a crime within five years and not hold any paid office under the authority of the council.

-So Eye’s Parish Council meeting was held on Tuesday 4 December 1894 for the election of the first Parish Councillors.
+So on Tuesday 4 December 1894 the election for the first Parish Councillors took place.
 “There were present about 150 electors and Mr. J. Yates was appointed chairman.
 Twenty-two were nominated for nine seats, and the show of hands declared Messrs A. N. Leeds (highest number of votes), W. G. Moore, J. W. Moore (labourer), W. Parr, G. Steels(labourer), C. Copeland(labourer), J.Norman (labourer), E. Warwick and J. T. Steels to be selected, but a poll was demanded.”
 So although well meaning in the show of hands it was deemed necessary to hold a proper poll.

 In late December 1894, the results of the poll were reported. ” There are 276 voters on the register, and 164 polled.
 There were two spoilt papers.
 The result, which is as follows, shows those returned are the same as elected by the show of hands except that Messrs.
 Collins and Horrell take the place of Messrs.
 Warwick and Wright:-